 - Low maximum credit limit: A $1,000 credit limit isn't much.
-You could get a higher credit limit with competitor cards like the Discover it Secured and Wells Fargo Secured.
+You could get a higher credit limit with competing cards.

 To improve your credit, aim to use less than 30% of your available credit limit.
 (Even better, try to use less than 10% of it.)
 This can be tricky with a low credit limit, so pay close attention to how much you spend on the card.

 Capital One Secured Card’s Excellent Perks